How Nonprofits Improve Accounts Payable Efficiency with AP Automation

 By using automated payments, you can:

 • Monitor your payments and cash flow in real time.
-You don’t have to wonder when the check will be deposited.
+You don’t have to wonder when the check will be deposited

-• Get alerts and notifications for any anomalies or exceptions so you can resolve issues quickly and efficiently.
+• Get alerts and notifications for any anomalies or exceptions so you can resolve issues quickly and efficiently

-• Improve your audit readiness and reporting with more accurate and up-to-date information.
+• Improve your audit readiness and reporting with more accurate and up-to-date information

 Free Up Your Finance Team to Focus on More Strategic Work

 All automation requires human oversight.
 But keeping an eye on reports and approving outliers takes a lot less time than managing the full payments process.
-Empower all members of your finance team to move from being heads-down on manual tasks to tackling more impactful work, like vendor file clean-up, tracking down outstanding checks or potentially fraudulent charges, account and bank reconciliation, and researching cost-saving initiatives.
+Empower all members of your finance team to move from being heads-down on manual tasks to tackling more impactful work, like vendor file clean-up, tracking down potentially fraudulent charges, account and bank reconciliation, and researching cost-saving initiatives.

 When you’ve streamlined your accounts payable processes, you can focus on helping your organization deliver more impact to your community.